entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 q.results.most_probable_states
 ```

+You can try to color other more complicated graphs, some examples could be:

+IMAGE KKK

 !!! warning "QAOA is heuristic"

     You may find solutions that are not optimal.
 This can happen because QAOA is an approximation and quantum computers are noisy.
 We recommend you to solve the problem classically to see the optimal solutions that we are trying to find with QAOA.
 You can do that with OpenQAOA doing: